 Each child receives free milk.

-All children are invited to take part in the Tayside Tooth Brushing Programme.
+All children are invited to take part in the Childsmile Tooth Brushing Programme.
 This is to supplement tooth brushing at home.
-All children have their own brushes and clean their teeth after snack.
-If you do not wish your child to take part please tell your key member of staff or the nursery teacher.
+All children have their own brushes and clean their teeth once within the session.
+If you do not wish your child to take part please tell your key member of staff or the ECC teacher.

-When dressing your child for nursery please remember that your child should:
+When dressing your child for LECC please remember that your child should:

-- feel comfortable in order to enjoy and take part in nursery activities by wearing suitable clothing and footwear.
+- feel comfortable in order to enjoy and take part in ECC activities by wearing suitable clothing and footwear.

 - be able to push up his/her sleeves easily in order to wash hands, take part in water, sand and paint play.

-- Dress for Scottish weather!
+Dress for Scottish weather!
 Bring a warm, waterproof jacket/coat suitable for outdoor play and activities.
-Outdoor play is a daily routine!

-- Use sunscreen and please apply before your child comes to nursery-SPF 30 or above.
+- Use suncressn and please apply before your child comes to ECC - SPF 30 or above.